samuelberven/micro-track/ROADMAP.md

 ---

 This evolving roadmap underlines my commitment to modernizing the platform—from leveraging containerization through Docker and deploying with Azure Static Web Apps to embracing best practices in security, performance, and scalability.
-As new technologies emerge and user feedback drives further refinement, I'll keep updating this roadmap to guide Microtransaction Insights towards a more robust future.
+As new technologies emerge and user feedback drives further refinement, I'll keep updating this roadmap to guide MicroTrack towards a more robust future.